Address

 Monitor Usage:

-Keeping track of the apps and platforms your child interacts with.
-Getting yourself familiar with those apps and looking for the safety and validity of the platforms will secure your child and their mental health.
+Keep track of the apps and platforms you choose to interact with.
+Getting yourself familiar with those apps and looking for the safety and validity of the platforms will secure your mental health, at the same time ensuring mental hygiene.

 Encourage Real-Life Interaction:

-Promote activities that build social and problem-solving skills away from technology.
-It can be as simple as reading a book, visiting museums, attending conferences, engaging in real-life social gatherings, going on treks, etc which helps in stress reduction and indulging in a healthy lifestyle.
+Engage in activities that build social and problem-solving skills away from technology.
+It can be as simple as reading a book, visiting museums, attending conferences, engaging in real-life social gatherings, going on treks, etc, which helps in stress reduction and indulging in a healthy lifestyle.

 Choose Wisely: